temenos studio

 -

-If you have found my website after seeing this post about discounted therapy sessions, these sessions are part of my training and held under specific conditions.
+If you have found my website after seeing something about discounted therapy sessions, these sessions are part of my training and held under specific conditions.
 For more information, please see here or contact me directly.

 -